Vitamin Brands to Avoid – What to Watch Out For

 A lesser-known fact is that vitamin D3, the natural form of this fat-soluble vitamin, should always be combined with vitamin K2.

-Vitamin K2 directs calcium from the blood into the bones.
-This not only promotes skeletal health but also prevents soft tissue calcification, which explains why it’s crucial always to take vitamin D3 with vitamin K2.
+Vitamin K2 directs calcium from the blood into the bones and teeth, which explains why it’s crucial to always take vitamin D3 with vitamin K2

 2. Products made with synthetic vitamins